ninjaeae/fishtank-room-clicker/README.md

 - Click "Load Unpacked" on the top left of the page
 - Select the unzipped "fishtank-room-clicker-main" folder that has the files right inside
 - Reload your Fishtank page

+Half of it was done using ChatGPT since I barely know js so don't scream at me if it breaks :)